-Civic Space Park offers residents, workers, ASU students and downtown visitors a setting with unique urban design, sustainable construction and operational features, and a landmark public sculpture by artist Janet Echelman.
+Civic Space Park offers residents, professionals, students and downtown visitors a setting with unique urban design, sustainable construction and operational features, along with a landmark public sculpture by artist Janet Echelman.

 Civic Space Park is home to the A.E.
 England Building Gallery (424 N. Central Ave.) - a local art space.
 The building, named for the business formerly housed there, offers space for meetings, presentations, small banquets, art events and classes.
 Arizona State University and the Phoenix Parks and Recreation Department collaboratively manage and plan programming.

-Fair Trade Cafe is open on the ground floor of the park's historic A. E. England Building.
+Fair Trade Cafe is located on the ground floor of the park's historic A. E. England Building.

-*Please visit the FTC website for more information on seasonal operational hours.
+*Please visit the FTC website for more information on seasonal hours of operations.